MBowey/Assignment_21_CrowdSale/README.md

 ## Finalizing The Crowdsale

 Once we have completed the transactions and the `goal` of `300ETH` has been achieved we can click the `Finalize` button in order to finalize the Crowdsale.
 In order for this to work, the Crowdsale `closingTime` will need to be reached.
-In our case, we set it to `Now + 15 Minutes`.
+In my case, I set it to `Now + 15 Minutes`.
 We can then check that the Crowdsale has been finalized by clicking the blue `finalized`, `goalReached` and `hasClosed` buttons.

 * ![Sale Finalized](Screenshots/Sale_Finalized.png)